-Sagiri: Low Dynamic Range Image Enhancement with Generative Diffusion Prior
+Sagiri: Exposure-Limited Image Enhancement with Generative Diffusion Prior

 Baiang Li1,5 Sizhuo Ma3 Yanhong Zeng1 Xiaogang Xu2,4 Zhao Zhang5 Youqing Fang1 Jian Wang✝3 Kai Chen1✝